Farmhouse meets eclectic in Tash Bradley’s stunning Somerset home

 As this is a rental, they couldn't change any fixtures or fittings.
-"The units are a pale, creamy color, so we wanted to go darker on the walls to have a cool contrast."
+"The units are a pale, creamy colour, so we wanted to go darker on the walls to have a cool contrast."
 That's where Green 05 Rome House comes in.
-"It has a strong yellow undertone giving it a rich energizing feel–ideal for a kitchen".
+"It has a strong yellow undertone giving it a rich energising feel–ideal for a kitchen".
 According to Tash, this room doesn't get much light;

 Tash’s living room decorated in Pink 04